Tripping over logs: A story of Unity - Part 1

 The Problem

-A few years back I was developing an enterprise solution for a bank which integrated MSCRM into a number of systems, and so I needed to make sure I did logging (that’s what enterprise apps have, right?).
-Initially I had a simple “write to text file” logging system, which worked fine on my machine (if you can see what the problem is in that sentence you been developing too long).
-That is until we started testing and we ramped up the usage and I hit concurrency and locking issues.
-That prompted me to rip out all the logging and use the logging within System.Diagnostics.Trace as it seemed like it would work better, and it did for a long time.
-At some point I was pulled back to project (I left it for a long time) and needed to change the logging to use the p&p Enterprise Library logging.
-It was only at this point did I stop calling the System.Diagnostics.Trace code directly in each place for logging and start calling a custom method.
-This is what it sort of looked liked, excepted I had lots more parameters on the logging (level of message, source component etc…) and we logged every time something changed not just entry and exit:
+A few years back, I was developing an enterprise solution for a bank that integrated MSCRM](https://www.microsoft.com/dynamics/crm/default.mspx) into a number of systems—and so I needed to make sure I did logging (that’s what enterprise apps have, right?).
+Initially, I had a simple “write to text file” logging system, which worked fine on my machine.
+That is, until we started testing, ramped up usage, and hit concurrency and locking issues.
+That prompted me to rip out all the logging and use the logging within System.Diagnostics.Trace, as it seemed like it would work better—and it did, for a long time.
+At some point, I was pulled back into the project (I had left it for a while) and needed to change the logging to use the p&p [Enterprise Library logging.
+It was only then that I stopped calling System.Diagnostics.Trace directly in each place for logging and started calling a custom method.
+This is what it sort of looked like—except, I had many more parameters on the logging (log level, source component, etc.)—and we logged every time something changed, not just entry and exit:

 public void DoSomething()